 Backyard Snowstorm products are covered under a 2 year limited warranty.
 If any item has manufacturing defects, assembly defects, or shipping damage, we will repair or replace the damaged items.
 The warranty covers damage or failure due to normal operation and conditions.

 Outside of this warranty, Backyard Snowstorm can repair or replace any items at the customer’s cost.

 Backyard Snowstorm ships internationally!
 If you are located outside of the US & Canada, please reach out to us via email for a shipping quote – firstname.lastname@example.org

 IMPORTANT NOTE: Any additional customs fees/taxes will be paid for by the customer.

 All Backyard Snowstorm snow guns are pre-built and ready to ship for the season.
 Orders will be shipped the same day or the following business day.

-Backyard Snowstorm offers free ground shipping via UPS.
-Additional shipping options are available at checkout.
+Backyard Snowstorm offers ground shipping via UPS.
+Additional shipping options are also available at checkout.